-much adapted from Nourishing Traditions, Sally Fallon
+adapted from Nourishing Traditions, by Sally Fallon

-4 cups raw grassfed organic jersey cream
+4 cups raw grassfed organic jersey cream (or 2 cups cream, 2 cups raw whole milk)

 2/3 cup raw grassfed organic jersey whole milk